 A problem could arise for Washington residents who attempt to buy "minimum" coverage.

 Our company recently had a young executive who made $500,000 per year apply for coverage of $1,500 per month that lasted two years, or a total benefit of $36,500 - no inflation protection was added.
 The total premium for this plan? $228 per year!.
-Compare that to the $2,900 annual payroll tax he is trying to get out of.
+Compare that to the $2,900 annual payroll tax he would be required to pay without LTC coverage.
 It's pretty obvious that this purchase is being made to avoid the payroll tax - tax that the state depends on for the solvency of the public LTC program.
 If the the payroll tax doesn't support the program the payroll tax could increase over time.

-In addition to the state being concerned about opt-outs, the insurance carrier issuing the policy will be incurring all the cost involved with underwriting and placing this policy (not to mention the low agent commission).
-They will struggle to earn money off this applicant, especially if the policyholder lapses coverage in a couple years to try and escape the tax and premiums.
+In addition to the state being concerned about opt-outs, the insurance carrier issuing the policy will be incurring all the cost involved with underwriting and placing this policy (not to mention the low agent compensation).
+They will struggle to earn money off this applicant, especially if the policyholder lapses coverage after a few months to try and escape the tax and premiums.

 The old saying stands - if it is too good to be true it probably is.
 High income earners should do the right thing and buy a decent private LTC plan if they'd like to avoid the payroll tax.
 If they own a Health Savings Account they can even pay premiums with pre-tax dollars.
 They will end up with substantially more coverage than the state option as well.